What is the difference between Bimatoprost and Latanoprost?

 Conclusion

-The purpose of this information guide is to prospectively evaluate intraocular pressure reduction (IOP) reduction efficacy and safety between Bimatoprost and latanoprost.
+This information guide aims to prospectively evaluate the efficacy and safety of bimatoprost and latanoprost in reducing intraocular pressure (IOP).
 Data supports studies indicating that bimatoprost 0.03% provides greater IOP reduction than latanoprost.
-Reports suggest that eight weeks of Bimatoprost eye drop provided an additional mean IOP reduction in patients.
-Many patients who do not reach their target IOP on latanoprost can achieve additional IOP lowering and maintain monotherapy by replacing latanoprost with Bimatoprost eye drop.
+Reports suggest that eight weeks of Bimatoprost eye drops provided an additional mean IOP reduction in patients.
+Many patients who do not reach their target IOP on latanoprost can achieve additional IOP lowering and maintain monotherapy by replacing latanoprost with Bimatoprost eye drops.

 The following two tabs change content below.